pomeg-letterbombers/pokemon-ace-notes/docs/frlg/getting-started/jpn-ace/nido-kun-route.md

 If a **bad egg** appeared in party slot 3, or the game crashed after performing the swap, or nothing happened after performing the swap, it could be caused by the following:

-*   You made a mistake in writing the box names.
+You made a mistake in writing the box names.

-    +   Redo the box names, and make sure you have entered the correct characters.
+:   Redo the box names, and make sure you have entered the correct characters.
-    +   Seriously check these box names again, its very likely to be the cause of the crashes most of the time.
+:   Check these box names again, its likely to be the cause of the crashes most of the time.

-*   There is Pokémon or invisible Pokémon (can be caused by Pal Park migration) in the box slots after the glitch Pokémon’s entrypoint (for this initial ACE Pokémon, it is Box 12, Slot 28), or you forgot to clear out your party.
+There is Pokémon or invisible Pokémon (can be caused by Pal Park migration) in the box slots after the glitch Pokémon’s entrypoint (for this initial ACE Pokémon, it is Box 12, Slot 28), or you forgot to clear out your party.

-    +   You can move them out to an area of the PC before the entrypoint, or for the invisible Pokémon, you can use group selection to remove them.
+:   You can move them out to an area of the PC before the entrypoint, or for the invisible Pokémon, you can use group selection to remove them.
-    +   Make sure that before executing the code, there are 2 or less Pokémon in your party.
+:   Make sure that before executing the code, there are 2 or less Pokémon in your party.

-*   You somehow got the wrong glitch Pokémon.
+You somehow got the wrong glitch Pokémon.

-    +   This only applies to cases where a crash, or nothing occurred rather than a bad egg appearing.
+:   This only applies to cases where a crash, or nothing occurred rather than a bad egg appearing.
 If a bad egg appeared at all, that means the code was executed incorrectly, but the glitch Pokémon is still triggering ACE properly.
-    +   First of all, check all of the other items on this list before you consider this to be the cause.
+:   First of all, check all of the other items on this list before you consider this to be the cause.
-    +   You should redo the [Preparing ニドくん](#preparing-ニドくん) section.
+:   You should redo the [Preparing ニドくん](#preparing-ニドくん) section.

 ## Appendix